4 DAYS FROM $1,099

 The Louvre has one of the world's most important art collections and averages 15,000 visitors per day.
 First constructed as a fortress in 1190 by King Philippe Auguste to protect Paris against Viking raids, it was then changed into a magnificent Renaissance style building.
 Throughout the centuries, French kings and emperors have improved and enlarged it, making it the impressive site you see today.
 With its 800 years of history, the Louvre is not only a museum but a palace with a centuries-old architectural evolution.

 Get an intimate glimpse of the home life of Napoleon Bonaparte and Josephine on this visit to their private country house just outside of Paris.
-In contrast to grand showpieces like Fountainebleu and the Tuileries, the elegant Château de Malmaison was designed as private home, a place for France’s premier power couple to get away from the stuffy formality of official life and relax, entertain friends, and hold private meetings and receptions.
+In contrast to grand showpieces like Fountainebleu and the Tuileries, the elegant Château de Malmaison was designed as private home, a place for France’s premier power couple to get away from the stuffy formality of official life to relax, entertain friends, and hold private meetings and receptions.
 The extensive grounds gave Josephine the canvas she needed for her love of gardening, and today they are largely restored to their former glory.

 Depart Paris and fly home (or stay on to enjoy our optional extension)